wellcomecollection/docs/rfcs/057-restructuring-the-catalogue-pipeline/README.md

 ## Thesis

 Although it contains microservies, we still manage the catalogue pipeline as a monolith -- we deploy it as a single unit.
-There are lots of potential gains if we're willing to break it into smaller pieces.
+There are lots of potential gains if we're willing to break it into pieces that are between "individual app" and "entire pipeline".

 ## The idea